Graduate Student Orientation

 - Communicate with your advisor for approval of course selections.

-- Your advisor will go into VSU’s computer registration system and note approval.
+- Your advisor will go into VSU’s BannerWeb system and lift your registration flag.

 Accessing Class Schedules